hongkangcarl/python-plots/README.md

 # Python plots

-This repo gives some useful examples to plot graphs using common python packages.
+This repo gives some useful examples to plot scientific graphs using common python packages.

+## matplotlib.pyplot package

 In the directory [matplotlib_pyplots](matplotlib_plots), you can find: